-The governing board will approve the RSE policy and hold the Principal to account for its implementation.

-7.2 The Principal

-The Principal is responsible for ensuring that RSE is taught consistently across the Academy, and for managing requests to withdraw students from non-statutory components of RSE (see section 8).
+- 6.1 The Trust Board.
+The Trust Board will approve the RSE policy and hold the Principal to account for its implementation. - 6.2 The Principal.
+The Principal is responsible for ensuring that RSE is taught consistently across the Academy, and for managing requests to withdraw students from non-statutory components of RSE (see section 8). - 6.3 Academy Staff.

-7.3 Staff

 Mrs J Manning is Relationships and Sexual Health Coordinator and as such will provide resources, advice and training to staff delivering RSE content during Personal Development sessions.

 Staff are responsible for:

 - Delivering RSE in a sensitive way

 - Modelling positive attitudes to RSE

 - Monitoring progress

 - Responding to the needs of individual students

-- Responding appropriately to students whose parents wish them to be withdrawn from the non-statutory components of RSE
+- Responding appropriately to students whose parents/carers wish them to be withdrawn from the non-statutory components of RSE